 Combatant Clerics Association The group was formed in 1988 and its name is similar to the Society of Militant Clerics, but the group is run by reformists.
-Leading figures include Mohammad Khatemi, former Interior Minister Ali Akbar Mohtashemi-Pur, and former Prosecutor General Ali Asgar Musavi-Koiniha.
+Leading figures include former president Mohammad Khatemi.

 June 2013 Election of Rouhani

 In the June 14, 2013, presidential elections, held concurrently with municipal elections, the major candidates included the following: